Counseling Haiku Pages

 In the 2015-2016 school year, Beckman brought on a new freshman counselor to aid students in the transition from middle school to high school and help them with course selection, interventions, and any necessary social or academic support in this crucial first year.
 Shortly after in 2017, Beckman added another counselor whose task is specifically to assist students who need additional support.
 Students who are English Language Learners and students who are at-risk for various reasons are a primary focus.

 Over the last several years, we have been extremely fortunate to see some tremendous gains here at Beckman.
 Our counseling program and the changes that have been initiated by student interactions are a major contributing factor.
 Research on student achievement overwhelmingly points to a positive correlation between a student’s academic engagement and their attendance, their grades, and their discipline.
 At Beckman, we believe that our counseling program can and does directly impact ALL aspects of student achievement while in high school and careful planning and thoughtful course selection places students on a path to success.

 Beckman limits the number of weighted (AP and H) classes that students can take per year.
 By implementing a “Healthy Limit” waiver process our intention is to help to manage the elevated levels of stress that students have been reporting.
 In order to assist parents with understanding the new norm here at Beckman, below is an FAQ containing some possible questions and their associated answers, the waiver itself, and directions on how to complete the online activity:

 - Link to Online Waiver Activity “How-To” HERE

 ADVANCED PLACEMENT (AP) EXAM INFORMATION

-IMPORTANT: At this time, students may only purchase exams for AP courses in which they are enrolled.
-Those who wish to take an AP exam without being enrolled in the respective AP course should see Mrs. Tanikawa the week of February 25.
+IMPORTANT: Students may only purchase exams for AP courses in which they are enrolled.
+Those who wish to take an AP exam without being enrolled in the respective AP course should see Mrs. Tanikawa.